axa-ch/web-toolkit/README.md

 * `MINOR` changes when we add functionality in a backwards-compatible manner
 * `PATCH` changes when we make backwards-compatible bug fixes

-But keep in mind that as long as we run in `0.y.z`, anything can break at any time.
-This is called *Initial Development*.

 ## Build it yourself!

 Do you want to add an exciting new feature or fix a bug?
-For that you'll need to build the Web Style Guide yourself, so you can make sure things work.
+For that you'll need to build the Web Toolkit yourself, so you can make sure things work.
 In order to do that, it's required that you have node with npm installed on your system, whether it's Windows, Linux or Mac OS X. With Git installed you'll be able to deploy